MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/edr-in-block-mode.md

 ### Do I need to turn EDR in block mode on even when I have Microsoft Defender Antivirus running on devices?

 We recommend keeping EDR in block mode on, whether Microsoft Defender Antivirus is running in passive mode or in active mode.
-EDR in block mode provides an additional layer of defense with Microsoft Defender for Endpoint.
+EDR in block mode provides another layer of defense with Microsoft Defender for Endpoint.
 It allows Defender for Endpoint to take actions based on post-breach behavioral EDR detections.

 ### Will EDR in block mode have any impact on a user's antivirus protection?

 EDR in block mode does not affect third-party antivirus protection running on users' devices.
 EDR in block mode works if the primary antivirus solution misses something, or if there is a post-breach detection.
-EDR in block mode works just like [Microsoft Defender Antivirus in passive mode](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-antivirus/microsoft-defender-antivirus-compatibility#functionality-and-features-available-in-each-state), with the additional steps of blocking and remediating malicious artifacts or behaviors that are detected.
+EDR in block mode works just like [Microsoft Defender Antivirus in passive mode](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-antivirus/microsoft-defender-antivirus-compatibility#functionality-and-features-available-in-each-state), except it also blocks and remediates malicious artifacts or behaviors that are detected.

 ### Why do I need to keep Microsoft Defender Antivirus up to date?

-Because Microsoft Defender Antivirus detects and remediates malicious items, it's important to keep it up to date to leverage the latest device learning models, behavioral detections, and heuristics for EDR in block mode to be most effective.
+Because Microsoft Defender Antivirus detects and remediates malicious items, it's important to keep it up to date to use the latest device learning models, behavioral detections, and heuristics for EDR in block mode to be most effective.
 The [Defender for Endpoint](https://docs.microsoft.com/windows/security/threat-protection) stack of capabilities works in an integrated manner, and to get best protection value, you should keep Microsoft Defender Antivirus up to date.

 ### Why do we need cloud protection on?